yggdrasil-network/yggdrasil-network.github.io/platform-edgerouter.md

 commit
 ```
 If you have multiple IPv6 subnets, then they can be configured individually by setting multiple `masquerade from` source ranges.
 Both private/ULA and public IPv6 subnets are acceptable.

-IPv6 masquerade is not supported on VyOS 1.1.x due to missing support in the kernel.

 ## Crash Detection